 Mirror Images CEO

 Mirror Images LTD. is an independent film production company with plans of releasing a wide variety of new films in the coming years.
 By utilizing talented actors, artists, and industry professionals, Mirror Images maximizes the quality and creativity of each project, effectively bringing Hollywood production value to an independent setting.
 In 2010, Mirror Images premiered its first theatrically released film, the critically acclaimed sci-fi drama, The Penitent Man, starring Lance Henriksen and Andrew Keegan.
 In 2012, Mirror Images produced the dark comedic thriller, Matt’s Chance, starring Edward Furlong, Lee Majors, Margot Kidder, and Gary Busey.
 In 2014, Mirror Images entered production on the sci-fi/action/thriller Beta Test, starring Manu Bennett, Larenz Tate, and Linden Ashby.
+In 2017, Mirror Images Produced the award-winning drama Ultra Low, which took home 10 awards for best picture, and others for directing, writing, and acting.
 With coming productions in various genres, Mirror Images Ltd. is quickly reaching new heights with each creative endeavor.

 About Nicholas Gyeney